CBenoit/vim-config/README.md

 To check Python syntax, I use [Pylint](https://github.com/scrooloose/syntastic/wiki/Python%3A---pylint).
 Since I'm a Python 3 developer, I set a Python 3 interpreter in my [syntastic.vim](./conf/syntastic.vim) conf file.

+## Considerations about Windows

+This configuration may have some issues under Windows.
+I haven't tested it under Windows yet, but here are some notes about how to port it.

++ [vimrc](./vimrc) — set proper paths for Vundle installation and others conf files at the end.
++ [ack.vim](./conf/ack.vim) — set a proper ack program : `let g:ackprg = "…"`
++ [syntastic.vim](./conf/syntastic.vim) — set a proper path to python interpreter : `let g:syntastic_python_python_exec = '…'`

 ## Good resources to learn more about VIM editor